pmcollins/gumdrop/gumdrop.json/README.md

 The motivation for this library isn't performance, but compile-time safety and avoidance of annotations.
-As a happy side effect, however, because it doesn't use reflection, this library happens to be over twice as fast as Google's Gson library at serializing and deserializing to and from JSON, all without having spent any time yet on optimizing performance.
+As a happy side effect, however, because it doesn't use reflection, this library happens to be over twice as fast as Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations.